Jagoda11/rupert-the-bot/README.md

 - 🎉 Gives a warm welcome when a new issue or pull request is opened.
 Rupert loves to make contributors feel heard and appreciated!
 - 👋 Sends a friendly farewell message when an issue or pull request is closed.
 Rupert is always there to acknowledge the hard work that goes into resolving issues.

+## What is it? 🤓

+Probot uses Express to run a Node.js HTTP server.
+When an event happens on GitHub that your Probot app is configured to care about, GitHub sends HTTP POST requests (webhooks) to a special "webhook endpoint," containing information in a JSON payload about what event was triggered.

 ## 🚀 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.